slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 ### Channel manager

-ChannelManager executes playout but does not modify scheduling domain models:
+ChannelManager executes playout but does not modify scheduling domain models.
+It:

 - Reads playlog events for playout instructions
 - References channel configuration